ADD CONDITION

 Dosage and Administration

 For adults and children aged 12 years and older, the recommended application involves peeling off the protective backing and applying the sticky side of the patch directly to the affected area.
-After application, the backing should be carefully removed.
-Each patch should be used for a maximum duration of 8 hours and should not be applied more than 3 to 4 times daily.
+The backing should be carefully removed prior to application.
+Each patch may be used for a maximum duration of 8 hours and should not be applied more than 3 to 4 times daily.

-For children under 12 years of age, it is advised to consult a healthcare professional prior to use.
+For children under 12 years of age, it is advised to consult a healthcare professional for appropriate guidance and recommendations regarding use.

 Contraindications

-• In the event of accidental swallowing, immediate medical assistance or contact with a Poison Control Center is required.
+Use is contraindicated in children due to the risk of accidental ingestion.
+In the event of swallowing, immediate medical assistance should be sought or contact with a Poison Control Center (1-800-222-1222) is advised.

 Warnings and Precautions

-External use of this product is strictly advised.
-Healthcare professionals should instruct patients to utilize the product only as directed.
-It is imperative to avoid bandaging tightly or using the product in conjunction with a heating pad.
-Additionally, contact with the eyes and mucous membranes must be avoided, and the product should not be applied to wounds or damaged skin.
+For external use only.
+This product should be utilized strictly as directed.
+It is imperative to avoid bandaging tightly or using it in conjunction with a heating pad.
+Contact with the eyes and mucous membranes must be avoided, and the product should not be applied to wounds or damaged skin.

-Patients should be advised to discontinue use and consult a healthcare provider if any of the following occur: the condition worsens, symptoms persist for more than 7 days, symptoms resolve and then recur within a few days, redness appears, or skin irritation develops.
-Special caution is warranted for individuals who are pregnant or breastfeeding; they should seek guidance from a health professional prior to use.
+Healthcare professionals should advise patients to discontinue use and seek medical advice if any of the following occur: the condition worsens, symptoms persist for more than 7 days, symptoms resolve and then recur within a few days, redness appears, or skin irritation develops.

-In the event of accidental ingestion, immediate medical assistance should be sought, or the local Poison Control Center should be contacted without delay.
+This product must be kept out of reach of children.
+In the event of accidental ingestion, immediate medical assistance should be sought, or the Poison Control Center (1-800-222-1222) should be contacted without delay.

 Side Effects

 Patients using this product should be aware that it is for external use only.
-It is essential to follow the directions provided and to avoid bandaging tightly or using a heating pad in conjunction with the product.
-Contact with the eyes and mucous membranes should be avoided, and the product should not be applied to wounds or damaged skin.
+It is essential to use the product only as directed, avoiding tight bandaging or the use of heating pads in conjunction with the product.
+Contact with eyes and mucous membranes should be avoided, and the product should not be applied to wounds or damaged skin.

-In clinical practice, patients are advised to discontinue use and consult a healthcare professional if any of the following occur: the condition worsens, symptoms persist for more than 7 days, symptoms clear up and then recur within a few days, redness is observed, or skin irritation develops.
+In clinical practice, patients are advised to discontinue use and consult a healthcare professional if any of the following occur: worsening of the condition, persistence of symptoms for more than 7 days, recurrence of symptoms after initial improvement within a few days, presence of redness, or development of skin irritation.

-Additionally, it is recommended that patients who are pregnant or breastfeeding seek advice from a healthcare professional prior to using this product.
+Additionally, it is recommended that individuals who are pregnant or breastfeeding seek advice from a healthcare professional prior to using this product.

 Drug Interactions